 plus Saturdays and every other Friday at 2:30 pm

 This daily 75- to 90-minute walking tour covers the streets, stories, buildings, and architecture of historic downtown Portsmouth.

 Many people don’t know that George Washington spent time on the Seacoast in 1789!
 Learn about President and Martha Washington’s visit to Portsmouth in the fall of 1789.
 One of the stops is the Tobias Lear House, home of President Washington’s personal secretary.

 “Gay” Old Times: Stories of Portsmouth’s LGBTQ+ Community

 The hidden history of LGBT clubs, organizations, and people who impacted the seacoast of NH.
 Tour guide, Tom Kaufhold will take you through Portsmouth for this engaging 75 to 90 minute tour.
 You will pass by many beautiful historic sites and learn some important facts about Portsmouth LGBT people, places and events.

 Women of Portsmouth

-Portsmouth Advocates presents a series of eight guided architectural walking tours showcasing Portsmouth’s famous neighborhoods, led by local historian, and Portsmouth treasure, Richard Candee.
-Historic Preservation tours provide an excellent opportunity to dive into the details and stories that make Portsmouth and its neighborhoods unique.
+Portsmouth Advocates presents a series of guided architectural walking tours showcasing Portsmouth’s famous neighborhoods, led by local historian and Portsmouth treasure, Richard Candee.
+Historic preservation tours provide an excellent opportunity to dive into the details and stories that make Portsmouth and its neighborhoods unique.